Home Latest PDF of ACA-CCN: Certified Corrections Nurse

 Answer: D

-Explanation: Administering supplemental oxygen is a critical intervention to address hypoxia and Strengthen oxygen saturation levels in a patient with COPD.
+Explanation: Administering supplemental oxygen is a critical intervention to address hypoxia and Boost oxygen saturation levels in a patient with COPD.

 Killexams Online Test Engine Test Screen Killexams Online Test Engine Progress Chart Killexams Online Test Engine Test History Graph Killexams Online Test Engine Settings Killexams Online Test Engine Performance History Killexams Online Test Engine Result Details